akosgamer1000/webshop_asztali/docs/ui/Components/Layout/README.md

 Header Component

-A responsive header component for the admin panel that includes:
+A header component for the admin panel that includes:
-- A hamburger menu button (visible only on mobile devices)
 - The application title with brand identity
 - Sticky positioning for consistent navigation

-This component serves as the top navigation bar across all pages, providing consistent branding and mobile navigation controls.
+This component serves as the top navigation bar across all pages, providing consistent branding.
-Uses Tailwind CSS for styling and responsive design.
+Uses Tailwind CSS for styling.

 ## Author